Georgia Southern University

-Georgia Southern University has been given the speech code rating Yellow.
-Yellow light colleges and universities are those institutions with at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.
+Georgia Southern University has been given the speech code rating Red.
+A red light university has at least one policy that both clearly and substantially restricts freedom of speech.
 Read more here.

 Red Light Policies

 Speech Code Category: Harassment Policies

 Last updated: November 20, 2018

 Sexual harassment is defined as unwelcome conduct of a sexual nature.
 Such conduct may include sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
 Conduct that is severe or pervasive enough to create a hostile work or academic environment constitutes one type of sexual harassment.
 Depending on the severity, it is possible for a single incident to be sufficient to constitute a hostile environment. … Students should and employees must report any unwelcome conduct of a sexual nature regardless of severity or the number of occurrences so that Georgia Southern can take steps to address harassment before it creates a hostile environment.

 Speech Code Category: Policies on Bias and Hate Speech

 There are times when this environment may be compromised when a biased or hate-related incident occurs.
 You can report a bias or hate-related incident as a witness or a victim by completing the Bias Incident Reporting Form.
 Although it is helpful to tell us who you are, reports can be made anonymously.